cpske/ISP/assignment/feedback/week5-feedback.md

         count += choice.votes
 ```

-## Question 5 on Week 5 Database Assignment
+## Question 5 on Database Assignment

 Most people wrote something like this:
 ```python